Occupational inequality: Tokenism

 Tokenism is an extremely common practice in the workplace environment of today; it can essentially be defined as the act of going out of one's way to include members of minority groups.
 According to Rosabeth Kanter's 1977 publication Men and Women of the Corporation, the inability to achieve equality within the workplace can be largely attributed to the placement of "token status" on certain groups of individuals.
 Oftentimes tokens possess marginal status as members who are allowed entrance but do not get to experience full participation due to their status as an "outsider" who may be fully qualified for the position but does not possess the necessary characteristics, i.e. sex or race, that are usually expected of persons in said position.

 The term token can also be used to describe people who are hired due to their difference from other members of the company or other employees: oftentimes this is done as an attempt to prove that the group does not discriminate against said group of people.
 This variety of tokenism is thought to have originated in the Southern United States, where schools and businesses would admit token African Americans in order to meet the desegregation orders of the federal government.
-In many instances, the number of tokens accepted into a group or company is less than the number of people from the token group who are qualified for acceptance.
+In multiple instances, the number of tokens accepted into a group or company is less than the number of people from the token group who are qualified for acceptance.
 However, in some cases, tokens are people who do not possess the necessary qualifications to hold a position but are admitted because of their token status.